Kate Sheppard (1847–1934)

 • Choose the entry Katherine Wilson Sheppard to read about her life as a suffrage activist, writer, speaker, and founder of the WCTU in New Zealand.

 Tips: We like sites like this because they’re reliable.
-You can tell because of their web address – they have either .govt or .ac, meaning they are from government or educational organisations.
+You can tell because of their web address.
+They have either .govt or .ac, meaning they are from government or educational organisations.
 They’re also New Zealand sites, so relevant for us.

 Christchurch City Libraries

-• Go to Explore then, under Subject Guides, select People.
+• Go to Explore, then under Subject Guides, select People.

 • Make sure you explore all the links under Recommended resources to learn more about this topic.

-Tips: Many webpages have links to further information or to other recommended sites.
+Tips: Many web pages have links to further information or to other recommended sites.
 Following these links is a great way to find out more.
-The searching method is called 'pearl growing' because you are picking up pieces of sand to make a beautiful pearl!

 NZEDGE Legends